 May 13 - The Cheese Lover's Cookbook & Guide by Paula Lambert

 The group meets at 12:30 p.m. in the Meeting Room on the last Friday of every month.
 Books are available at the Adult Services Desk one month prior to the discussion.

-  The group meets at 7:00 p.m. in the West Conference Room on the first Thursday of every month.
+The group meets at 7:00 p.m. in the West Conference Room.
 Books are available at the Adult Services Desk one month prior to the discussion.

 Adult Book Group Collection